David and Lucile Packard Foundation

 The David and Lucile Packard Foundation is a private foundation that provides grants to not-for-profit organizations.
 It was created in 1964 by David Packard (co-founder of HP) and his wife Lucile Salter Packard.
 Following David Packard's death in 1996, the Foundation became the beneficiary of part of his estate.

-The foundation's goals, through the use of grants, are to "improve the lives of children, enable creative pursuit of science, advance reproductive health, and conserve and restore earth’s natural systems."
+The foundation's goals, through the use of grants, are to "improve the lives of children, enable creative pursuit of science, advance reproductive health, and conserve and restore earth's natural systems."
 As of 2016, The David and Lucile Packard Foundation was the 20th wealthiest foundation in the United States.

 Financials

 As of December 2015, the Foundation's investment portfolio totaled $6.7 billion.
 General program grant awards for 2015 totaled $307 million.

-According to the OECD, the David and Lucile Packard Foundation provided USD 122.9 million for development in 2018, all of which was related to its grant-making activities.
+According to the OECD, the David and Lucile Packard Foundation provided US$122.9 million for development in 2018, all of which was related to its grant-making activities.